Paramedian Forehead Flap Nasal Reconstruction Treatment & Management

 First stage

 Check the surface defect and outline the nasal subunits with ink.
 Consider altering the wounds in size, size, and depth if that improves the result.
 Consider using the subunit principle: If the defect occupies more than 50% percent of the subunit, it may be useful to discard adjacent normal tissue and enlarge the defect so that the entire subunit is resurfaced.
-This positions scars in the joins between subunits and helps harness centripetal contraction, augmenting the desired convex subunit shape of the tip and ala.
+This positions scars in the boundaries between subunits and helps to harness centripetal contraction, augmenting the desired convex subunit shape of the tip and ala.

 A forehead flap normally is performed under general anesthesia with an overnight stay.
 Local anesthesia is not injected directly into the transferred flap to prevent blanching and intraoperative evaluation of the blood supply.